GSA/https/pages/mixed-content.md

 ### What is mixed content?

 When you view a page in your browser, it is almost never just a single request.
 Almost every web page contains resources, such as Javascript, CSS, and images, which cause additional requests.
-Sometimes these requests are to the same servers as the rest of the site, other times they are external resources (such as Google Analytics Javascript snippets).
+Sometimes these requests are to the same servers as the rest of the site, other times they are external resources (such as Google Analytics snippets of JavaScript).

-When the main page is loaded over `HTTPS` and these sub-resources are loaded over `HTTP` this is called mixed content.
-Mixed content comes in two varieties active mixed content, which refers to Javascript and CSS resources, and passive mixed content, which refers to images.
+When the main page is loaded over `HTTPS` and these sub-resources are loaded over `HTTP` this is called **mixed content**.

+Mixed content comes in two varieties:

+**Active** mixed content includes resources that can greatly change the behavior of a website, such as JavaScript, CSS, fonts, and iframes.
+Browsers block active content, which often results in affected pages being completely unstyled or broken.

-When browsers encounter active mixed content they will block it, this often results in affected pages being completely unstyled.
-When they encounter passive mixed content, they will load the resource, but change the HTTPS indicator.
-In Chrome this means that the "green lock" icon becomes a gray lock with a yellow triangle over it.
+**Passive** mixed content includes resources whose impact on the page's overall behavior is more minimal, such as images, audio, and video.
+Browsers will load passive mixed content, but will typically change the HTTPS indicator.
+For example, in Chrome this means that the "green lock" icon becomes a gray lock with a yellow triangle over it.

 ### Why is mixed content a problem?

 Mixed content is a problem because, were browsers to allow it, an attacker would be able to conduct a MITM attack against it the same way they could the main page.
-Even where browsers do allow it, as with images, attackers can manipulate what the page looks like, and the yellow-lock icon reduces user confidence.
+Even where browsers do allow it, as with images, attackers can manipulate what the page looks like, and so the yellow-lock icon is intended to communicate that security has been weakened and user confidence should be reduced.

-Because when a website is `HTTP`-only loading other `HTTP` sub-resources does not generate any sort of warning, websites often accumulate lots of these sub-resources.
-When a website tries to migrate to being available over `HTTPS` these can often become a source of difficulty.
+When a website is `HTTP`-only, loading other `HTTP` sub-resources does not generate any sort of warning, and so websites operating over `HTTP` often accumulate many of these sub-resources.

+When an `HTTP` website tries to migrate to `HTTPS`, these can often become a source of difficulty.

 ### Strategies for dealing with mixed content